Ganwno/crypto-trading-apps/README.md

 <ul>
 <li><a href="https://docs.coincap.io/">Capcoin</a> : a useful tool for real-time pricing and market activity for over 1,000 cryptocurrencies</li>
 <li><a href="https://www.back4app.com/">Back4App</a> : Back4App lets you quickly connect the front and backend, regardless
 of what language was used in your frontend.
-Get started faster with less code.</li>
+Used to store user data. less code.</li>
 </ul>
 <h1>Application Manual</h1>